JeremyXSC/GPR/README.md

 }
 ```

-If you use upgraded GPR+ dataset for your research, please cite our [paper](https://arxiv.org/pdf/2010.08145.pdf).
+If you use upgraded GPR+ dataset for your research, please cite our [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9413757).
 ```
-@article{xiang2020taking,
+@inproceedings{xiang2021taking,
-  title={Taking A Closer Look at Synthesis: Fine-grained Attribute Analysis for Person Re-Identification}, author={Xiang, Suncheng and Fu, Yuzhuo and You, Guanjie and Liu, Ting}, journal={arXiv preprint arXiv:2010.08145}, year={2020}
+  title={Taking A Closer Look at Synthesis: Fine-Grained Attribute Analysis for Person Re-Identification}, author={Xiang, Suncheng and Fu, Yuzhuo and You, Guanjie and Liu, Ting}, booktitle={ICASSP 2021-2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)}, pages={3765--3769}, year={2021}, organization={IEEE}
 }
 ```
 ### Acknowledgments